openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 > Do **not** share your link!
 This link is generated specifically for you and your review task.
 It functions like a password.
 If you share it, someone else can access your review task under your name and credentials.

 ## Dashboard
 If you log into Janeway as a reviewer, you will see the **Reviewer** section on your Dashboard.
-Here, you can see active requests, accepted ones, and reviews you have completed.
+Here, you can see active review requests, accepted review requests, and any reviews you have completed.

 If you have any other roles within a journal (e.g. author, editor), you will also see sections for these on your dashboard.
 ![Reviewer Dashboard block](../../support/images/workflow/reviewer-block.png)